CLG2025/CPTG/README.md

 - transported BBN coordinate control with D/H and helium agreement;
 - locked live A = 7 lithium source-network gate with a PRyMordial admitted row and an AlterBBN rate-response marker;
 - completion of the universal geometric nuclear-reaction architecture built on the free-nucleon, deuterium, mass-three, and helium-4 foundation, together with its commissioning-channel, numerical-rigidity, native-network, no-refit abundance, second-network replication, and fail-closed evidence layers;
+- completion of the computational companion documenting the continuous A=1–119 mass-sector register, identical stored boundary results through A=119, whole-register temporal-convergence statistics, source controls, and a hash-verifiable evidence package;
 - transition to the universal nuclear-reaction research paper while the long-duration full-resolution qualification campaign continues under the frozen geometry;
 - development of the CPTG Reaction Workbench and reaction-exchange layer for deterministic evaluation, evidence capture, replay, and external-model integration;
 - compact reproducibility packages, source manifests, and exact-input records across the public materials.